PavanRangani/docs/docs/prd/companies/system-requirements.md

 ## Delete company

 - If company is referenced to any other place, it can't be deleted.
-User is offered 2 choices: `Archive` and `Replace and Delete`.
+It shows all its relations and User is offered 2 choices: `Archive` and `Replace and Delete`.
 - On `Replace and Delet`, all the references where the current company is referenced will be updated with the new company and then this company is deleted.
 - "Replace and Delete" isn't available when deleting multiple companies together.
 (It's decided just to avoid unnecessary UI complexity)